vcheeney/digihabits/README.md

 #### Habits page

 The habits page displays the user's habits and past 8 days' entries.
 If a user completes a habit on a day he can log in and mark ✔ it completed.
-The actual day is highlighted in the green primary color.
+The actual day is highlighted in the green primary colour.

 ![Feature](docs/screenshots/habits.png)

 #### Create habit page

-The habit creation page allows a user to create an habit.
-He enters his habit description in the text field and select the days he wants to complete that habit in the dropdown.
+The habit creation page allows a user to create a habit.
+He enters his habit description in the text field and selects the days he wants to complete that habit in the dropdown.
 There is a "Specify" option in case the user wants to select many different days throughout the week.

 ![Feature](docs/screenshots/create.png)